anttisalonen/progbook/rst/sud3.rst

 * Line 3: We define our return variable.
 * Line 4: We iterate over all characters in the string.
 * Line 5: We check if the character value is between '1' and '9'.
 As the character values are based on the ASCII table, meaning they can be treated as numeric values, we can use arithmetic operators (>= and <=) to compare them.
+* Line 6: We subtract the ASCII value '0' from "c".
+This results in the integer value 0 for the character '0', 1 for character '1', 2 for character '2' etc.
 * Line 7: We check whether the character is a dot or a zero.
 * Line 10: We check whether we've found a symbol for each cell in the puzzle.
 * Line 14: If we didn't find enough symbols of interest, then we cannot fill our array of cells any further and *throw an exception*: this effectively ends the current execution of the code and goes up the function call stack until a caller is found who *catches* the exception thrown.
 As we have no code to catch the exception, this effectively prints the error message on the screen and terminates the program.

 *Exercise*: Implement the above function.
-Fill out the correct code for the TODOs such that the return varialbe is updated correctly and returned.
+Fill out the correct code for the TODOs such that the return variable is updated correctly and returned.
 See if you can run it without an exception being thrown with the example input from above.

 Now that we're able to parse a string to an int vector, let's turn this int vector to a Puzzle.